 Since the rebranding of the State-funded river restoration program to the River Stewardship Program in 2015 (previously known as the River Ecosystem Restoration Initiative), the New Mexico Legislature has appropriated a total of \$22.5 million to fund restoration projects through the River Stewardship Program.
+In 2023, the New Mexico Legislature passed Senate Bill 9 to create the Land of Enchantment Legacy Fund, which appropriates 10% of the annual fund distribution to the River Stewardship Program (see Appendix D for more information).
 Table 1 below provides a summary of current funding for projects covered by this NPS Management Plan.
 More information on the projects is available in the NMED 319 and River Stewardship Program Projects list.
+43